jason-woolf/DesmosPlayer/README.md

 When I started making short math videos using Desmos for the visuals, I would write down the sequence of actions I needed to perform on the expressions while doing a screen capture.
 For example:  1) Unhide first expression; 2) Start slider for variable 'xPos'; 3) Hide first expression and show second expression; and so on.
 As my videos got longer and more involved, this became quite tedious.
 I needed a way to program these actions so they would happen automatically.
 That is what DesmosPlayer will do.
 You create a list of these actions, including pauses to get the timing right, and then click a button to start it running.

 ## Installation
-Install the file desmosPlayer.user.js in your browser using your favorite script manager and make sure the installed script is enabled.
-Typically (e.g. with Tampermonkey installed) this is done by clicking on the file name above, then clicking "Raw" and then "Install".
+Install the file desmosPlayer.user.js in your browser using your favorite script manager (such as Greasemonkey or Tampermonkey), and make sure the installed script is enabled.
+Typically this is done by clicking on the file name above, then clicking "Raw" and then "Install".
 Then navigate to any Desmos calculator graph.

-To install Tampermonkey on Chrome, go to https://tinyurl.com/d7t4fkwd and click the "install" button.
-Look for the Tampermonkey icon to the right of the URL bar at the top of the Chrome window, click it, and make sure the drop-down menu indicates that it is enabled.
+If you do not have a script manager running in your browser, visit https://tampermonkey.net and follow instructions for your browser.
+If you're using Chrome, go to https://tinyurl.com/d7t4fkwd and click the "install" button.
+Then look for the Tampermonkey icon to the right of the URL bar at the top of the Chrome window, click it, and make sure the drop-down menu indicates that it is enabled.
+Then install desmosPlayer as described above.

 ## Usage
 When desmosPlayer is installed, a new kind of expression, a "program", is added to the "+" menu.
 A program is a container for text, much like a "note".
 It contains javascript code that you write which defines an array of instructions to control elements of your graph.
 When your javascript code is executed, the array of instructions is loaded into the desmosPlayer system.

 ![Program in menu](Screenshots/progmenu.png)

-When a program is added to the expression list, it contains a sample program to get you started with the proper syntax and format.
+When a program is added to the expression list from the "+" menu, it contains sample Javascript code to get you started with the proper syntax and format.
 You will replace this code with your own definitions and instruction array(s).
 To the left of the text is a circular icon which you will click to execute the program code.
 If the code runs successfully, the icon turns green, meaning your instructions have been loaded.
 Buttons will appear above the graph next to the "Save" button which let you control the execution of these instructions.
 If there is an error, the icon will turn red, and you can check the console for an error message, edit the program and try again.

 ![Sample program](Screenshots/progsample.png)